-Use of Tobacco or Vapor Products
+Use of Tobacco

-Using tobacco or vapor products by students and adults is not allowed in school buildings, on school property or on school buses at any time (24 hours a day, 7 days a week).
+Use of tobacco by students or adults is not allowed in school buildings, on school property or on school buses at any time (24 hours a day, 7 days a week).
 Smoking is defined as:

-- A student seen puffing on a lighted cigarette, cigar, other lighted smoking device, or using chewing tobacco. - A student seen with a lighted or unlighted cigarette, cigar, electronic smoking device, etc. - A student seen discarding a cigarette butt or electronic smoking device. - A student acting as a "look-out."
+- A student seen puffing on a lighted cigarette, cigar, other lighted smoking device, or using chewing tobacco. - A student seen with a lighted or unlighted cigarette, cigar, etc. - A student seen discarding a cigarette butt. - A student acting as a "look-out."